avwie/avwie.github.io/src/markdown/20210227_compositional_patterns-part_1.md

 ---
-slug: "/compositional-patterns-in-kotlin"
+slug: "/compositional-patterns-in-kotlin-part-1-delegation"
-date: "2021-02-28"
+date: "2021-02-27"
-title: "Compositional Patterns in Kotlin"
+title: "Compositional Patterns in Kotlin Part 1 - Delegation"
-hero: "../images/20210227_compositional_patterns/hero.jpg"
+hero: "../images/20210227_compositional_patterns_part_1/hero.jpg"
 ---
 Roughly speaking there are two ways to obtain polymorphic behavior in OOP languages, 'classical' inheritance and composition.
 There are clear benefits in either approach depending on the domain one is trying to model.
 So this post is not a rant about the drawbacks of inheritance, but more an evaluation of the benefits of composition in some domains.
 A lot has been written about both approaches, and their intended uses, but when speaking for myself I see clear benefit of inheritance when the domain is clearly described by a hierarchical tree, or the hierarchies are not very deep and diverse and there are not a lot of cross-cutting concerns.
 Animals are a typical example of a hierarchy that models pretty well into the inheritance paradigm.
 A typical drawback of deep inheritance hierarchies can be that they can be a little reluctant to change.